Michelle Roark

 Michelle Roark (born November 16, 1974) is an American freestyle skier who has competed since 1995, mainly in moguls.
 She is a two-time Olympian, World Cup Champion, World Champion silver medalist FIS Freestyle World Ski Championships 2003 in Deer Valley, Utah and National Champion.
 She has a half a dozen World Cup victories and a handful of World Cup podium finishes.
 Roark was named to the US team for the 2006 Winter Olympics and 2010 Winter Olympics.

-Personal life
+Business career

 Roark is a cum laude graduate of Colorado School of Mines in chemical engineering, scientist of bioenergetics, certified perfumer, author and wellness entrepreneur.
-She is the Founder and CEO of Phia Lab, where she studies the bioenergetics of the botanical world.
-The Lab is based in Denver, Colorado, where she also runs and operates the award-winning Phia Alchemy Wellness Salon Spa.
-Today, she is pioneering a new field that bridges performance, material science and the world of energy vibration.
-Through Phia, she spreads the point of view that the bioenergetics of nature can help you achieve mind, body and energy coherence—the zone.
+She is the founder and CEO of a bioenergetics lab based in Denver, Colorado, where she also runs and operates a 'Wellness Salon Spa'.